texmv/academic-kickstart/content/publication/carmen-fifth.md

 +++
-title = "On the Fifth Stanza of the Carmen Saeculare"
+title = "On the Fifth Stanza of the *Carmen Saeculare*"

 # Date first published.
 date = "2018-01-01"